Despite the alarming sound, ankle cracking isn’t always a cue to rush to your doctor’s …

 Although there is no cure for Rheumatoid Arthritis, it can be successfully managed with proactive and diligent treatment.
-There have been substantial developments over the years that halt the disease’s progression, reduce pain, improve function and even reverse some of the muscle and tissue damage.
+Thanks to improved understanding and substantial medical developments over the years, there are many ways to halt the disease’s progression, reduce pain, improve function and even reverse some of the muscle and tissue damage.

 Treating Rheumatoid Arthritis in the feet and ankles hinges on overall health and well-being.
 This requires a comprehensive approach that integrates a combination of the following (note: These treatments are specific to rheumatoid arthritis in the feet and ankles):

 Regular exercise involving strengthening and conditioning the affected muscles is the pillar to long-term successful management of Rheumatoid Arthritis.
 It helps you regain muscle strength, rebuild your range of motion, and potentially even reverse the damage caused by chronic inflammation.
 Medical studies conclusively show that patients who incorporate active therapy into their routine show the best long-term outcomes and improvement.

 Don’t worry: this does not mean you have to spend hours at a gym.
 A foot specialist can recommend healthy, safe movement exercises specially catered to your unique medical needs.
 These exercises are super quick and don’t involve much exertion: You can even do some of them while lying in bed or watching television on your couch.
 You can try some of the ones here.